uturuncoglu/RegESM/external/README.txt

 !
 Field Table
 !-----------------------------------------------------------------------

-  - Following short names can be used to define the field table.
+  - Following short names for exchange fields are allowed to use in the exchange field table (exfield.tbl)

-  - Atmospheric component (ATM)
+  - The units between the parentheses indicates the unit in the source component (ATM, OCN, RTM or WAV).
+In this case, the user must provide the correct unit conversion parameters (scale_factor and add_offset) in the exchange field table.

-    * The units between the parentheses indicates the unit in the RegCM.
-So, the user must provide the correct unit conversion parameters using scale_factor and add_offset in the exchange field table.
+  - Atmospheric Component (ATM)

     taux - zonal surface wind stress (N/m^2 or Pa) tauy - meridional surface wind stress (N/m^2 or Pa)